스킴

 \(X=\Spec A=\Spec\left(\prod_{i=1}^\infty \mathbb{Z}/2\mathbb{Z}\right)\).

 Any element \(x\) of \(A\) satisfies \(x^2=x\), and therefore so does any element of an arbitrary localization \(A_\mathfrak{p}\).
-Now from \(x(1-x)=0\) holding in \(A_{\mathfrak{p}}\), we know that either \(x\in \mathfrak{p}A_\mathfrak{p}\) or \(1-x\in \mathfrak{p}A_\mathfrak{p}\), and we know that an element not belonging to \(\mathfrak{p}A_\mathfrak{p}\) is a unit. ([Commutative Algebra] §Localization, ⁋Proposition 2) Therefore \(x=0\) or \(x=1\), so the chain of ideals of \(A_\mathfrak{p}\) is just \((0)\subseteq (1)=A_\mathfrak{p}\).
-From this each \(A_\mathfrak{p}\) is noetherian, but considering
+From \(x(1-x)=0\) in \(A_{\mathfrak{p}}\), we know that either \(x\in \mathfrak{p}A_\mathfrak{p}\) or \(1-x\in \mathfrak{p}A_\mathfrak{p}\), and we know that an element not belonging to \(\mathfrak{p}A_\mathfrak{p}\) is a unit. (§Localization, ⁋Proposition 2) Therefore \(x=0\) or \(x=1\), so the chain of ideals of \(A_\mathfrak{p}\) is simply \((0)\subseteq (1)=A_\mathfrak{p}\).
+Hence each \(A_\mathfrak{p}\) is noetherian, but considering

-\[A\times \{0\}\times\{0\}\times\cdots\subseteq A\times A\times\{0\}\subseteq\cdots\]we see that \(A\) is not noetherian.
+we see that \(A\) is not noetherian.

 References